 Airam Perez Guillen – UKESF Scholar 2018

 Airam studied at the University of Manchester.
-In 2020 Airam was pipped at the post as runner up for Scholar of the Year but this was a credit to his academic achievements and wider engagement in the field.
+In 2020, Airam was pipped at the post as runner up for Scholar of the Year but this was a credit to his academic achievements and wider engagement in the field.
 This includes his personal commitment to inspiring the younger generation of engineers through his role as a STEM Ambassador.

 Making the world a better place in this way is a strong motivator for Airam’s career in engineering after learning how much of a difference engineering can make for the environment.

-It is evident that Airam is on track with this goal as he is now a PhD researcher at the University of Manchester, researching networks to understand, among other objectives, where more renewable energies can be deployed while at the same time limiting the impact in the stability of the electrical grid.
+It is evident that Airam is on track with this goal as he is now a PhD researcher at the University of Manchester, researching networks to understand, among other objectives, where more renewable energies can be deployed while at the same time limiting the impact to the stability of the electrical grid.

 Herman Larsen – UKESF Scholar 2017

 Herman studied at the University of York, graduating with a wealth of achievements and skills to show for it.
 Many of these skills developed through his 13 month internshipwith EDA Solutions.